Clothing Insecurity is Real. Together, We Can Change It

 Behind every number is a child, a parent, a family.
 At Clothed by Faith, we hear their stories every day:

 A middle schooler stopped attending because he had only one set of clothes and no shoes.
-After receiving a week’s worth of clothing, he returned to class with confidence.
+After receiving a clothing bag, he returned to class with confidence.

-A new school counselor helped a mother who was desperate for clothing for her child.
+A school counselor helped a mother desperate for clothing for her child.
 When they received a bag from Clothed by Faith, the mother cried with relief.

 A mother fleeing domestic violence arrived with nothing for her children.
 Clothing from Clothed by Faith gave them dignity and stability during their hardest days.